Irreligion in India: Notable verdicts

 On 29 October 2013, the Bombay High Court judged in favour of an atheist school teacher from Nashik.
 Sanjay Salve had been employed by the state-funded Savitribai Phule Secondary School since 1996.
-In June 2007, during a prayer session, Salve didn't fold his hands during the pledge or prayer.
+In June 2007, during a prayer session, Salve did not fold his hands during the pledge or prayer.
 The school management called this indiscipline and refused him a higher pay grade in 2008 when Salve became eligible for it.
 Salve sought legal recourse citing the article 28 (a) of the Constitution which states "no person attending any educational institution recognised by the State or receiving aid out of State funds shall be required to take part in any religious instruction that may be imparted in such institution or to attend any religious worship that may be conducted in such institution".
 The court ruled in Salve's favour and directed the school to release his dues by 31 January 2014.

 On 23 September 2014, the Bombay High Court declared that the government cannot force a person to state a religion on any document or form.
-The court also stated any citizen has the right to declare that he/she doesn't belong to any religion.
+The court also stated any citizen has the right to declare that he/she does not belong to any religion.
 The decision came in response to a Public Interest Litigation (PIL) filed by Ranjit Mohite, Kishore Nazare and Subhash Ranware, representing an organisation called Full Gospel Church of God, after the Maharashtra state printing press refused to issue them a gazette notification stating that they belonged to no religion.
 The petitioners stated that the organisation had 4000 members, and that they believe in Jesus Christ but they do not follow Christianity or any religion.
 Responding to the petition, the Maharashtra and the central governments had stated that "no religion" cannot be treated as a religion on official forms.
 The court cited the Article 25 of the Constitution, which guarantees right to freedom of conscience, while passing the verdict.